roshanissac/mrp-uniqbot/README.md

 # UniQ-Bot: An Advanced LLM-Powered Intelligent Conversational Assistant for Swift and Accurate Frequently Answered Questions (FAQs) Assistance in Universities

-This project aims to address the challenge faced by current and prospective students who spend considerable time navigating the TMU website in search of answers to common queries.
-Despite the existence of a Frequently Asked Questions (FAQs) section on the university's website, the process of locating relevant information swiftly remains cumbersome.
-To enhance user experience and streamline information retrieval, the project proposes the implementation of an Intelligent Conversational Assistant, leveraging Large Language Models (LLMs).
+In this project, I evaluated 4 open-source LLMs and embedding models by creating RAG(Retrieval Augmented Generation) pipeline and employed RAGAS quantitative metrics to evaluate them.
+I also developed an intelligent conversational assistant called UniQ-Bot that aims to address the challenge faced by current and prospective students who spend considerable time navigating the Toronto Metropolitan University(TMU) website in search of answers to common queries.
+Despite the existence of a Fre- quently Asked Questions (FAQs) section on the university’s website, the process of locating relevant infor- mation swiftly remains cumbersome.
+So, to enhance user experience and streamline information retrieval UniQ-Bot is helpful.
-The project evaluated 4 Open Source LLMs and 4 Embedding Models to understand its performane on FAQs based RAG systems and evaluated it using RAGAS quantitative metrics  and then developed a using OpenAIs ChatGPT-4o .
-The chosen framework for building the chatbot workflow is the LangChain framework, which facilitates the seamless integration of LLMs.
-Furthermore, the project incorporates the Retrieval Augmented Generation (RAG) approach to empower the bot in answering domain-specific questions by leveraging extensive training for contextual question answering.
+The selected open source LLMs for the evaluation include Llama-2-13b-chat-hf, Meta-Llama-3-70B- Instruct,Mixtral-8x7B-Instruct-v0.1, and Nous-Hermes-2-Mixtral-8x7B-DPO and the embed- ding models all-mpnet-base-v2,e5-small-v2, bge-small-en-v1.5, snowflake-arctic-embed-s.The
-To enhance the efficiency of information storage and retrieval, vector databases is employed and we have used ChromaDB.
-These databases will store embeddings that contribute to the contextual understanding and responsiveness of the conversational assistant.
+chosen framework for building the RAG workflow is the LangChain framework, which facilitates the seamless integration between LLMs, Embedding models, and vector database.
+To enhance the efficiency of information storage and retrieval, ChromaDB vector database is employed.
+This database will store em- beddings that contribute to the contextual understanding and responsiveness of RAG-based systems.
+UniQ- Bot is developed using OpenAI’s ChatGPT-4o-mini LLM and the embedding model text-embedding-3- large
-In addition to the techniques, the project uses various quantitative evaluation metrics to analyze the performance of LLMs used in chatbots.
-Overall, the project seeks to create an intelligent conversational assistant that not only addresses common questions efficiently but also evolves through optimization techniques, offering an enhanced user experience for TMU website visitors.

 # Data
 For the project, we used a custom data set web-scraped from the Toronto Metropolitan University website.
 We used the Tool ParseHub to scrape the FAQs from the corresponding web pages of the university.
 Not all FAQs were selected for this Project, but FAQS from around 32 departments where taken.
 The dataset consists of 984 rows of FAQs from different departments of the university.

+The data stored under *Experiments/datasets/* folder,
+1. FAQs Data-*Experiments/datasets/ingestion/preprocessed/combined_faqs_preprocessed.csv*
+2. Test/Evaluation Data- *Experiments/datasets/evaluation/test/eval_data.csv*
+3. Final Results Data- *Experiments/datasets/evaluation/results/eval_results.csv*

+# Exploratory Data Analysis(EDA)
+Exploratory Data Analysis of the FAQs data is done in the notebook **EDA.ipynb** under *Experiments/* folder

+# Experimentation
+Please follow the below steps to replicate the experiments,
+1. Generate Test Data
+Follow the steps in the notebook **Generate_Test_Data.ipynb** under *Experiments/* folder
+2. Run Experiments
+You have to make sure you have

+## Step